sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

     ....
 ```

-*"Percent variance acounted for"* (pvaf) compares the variance of the data
+*"Percent variance accounted for"* (pvaf) compares the variance of the data
 *minus* the (back-projected) component to the variance of the whole data.
 Thus, if one component accounts for all the data, the data minus the
 component back-projection will be 0, and pvaf will be 100%.